 Daily bus service is provided to and from school for school age children who reside inside the district's boundaries, but outside Harrisburg limits.
+All requests for a change in a student's regular assigned route must be made in writing directly to the School Secretary and approved by the Transportation Coordinator.
 Basic rules concerning regular bus routes or activity trips are as follows: